 Our programs have reached over 433,657 people, including 274,621 children (138,861 girls and 135,760 boys).
 We are helping children surviving and recovering from the crisis by providing them with safe and protective environments, and access to quality education, food, warm clothes, shelter and healthcare.

-Since the beginning of response, Save the Children has reached 104,184 people with its Education activities, of which 101,064 are children (50,311 girls and 50,753 boys).
+Since 2014, Save the Children has reached over 104,000 people with education programmes, of which 101,000 are children (50,000 girls and 51,000 boys).

 Humanitarian crises, such as war and conflict, have terrible repercussions for children.
 Many children in Ukraine have witnessed violence, been displaced from their homes and may be suffering from the loss of their loved ones.

 We provided children and their caregivers affected by the conflict with safe and caring Community Centers where they received structured psychosocial support.
 The most isolated children along the contact line received psychosocial support through mobile outreach teams visiting children twice a week.
 These activities allow children to get support, play, learn and deal with their emotions.
 Children participated in the HEART (Healing through Education and Arts) and Journey of Hope signature programmes to develop positive coping strategies, while youth and caregivers took part in Life Skills and Resilience programmes.
 Parents developed positive parenting skills and learnt how to better support their children thanks to the Positive Parenting programmes.
 We also conducted Mine Risk Education in schools and kindergartens to raise awareness on the dangers of mines and ERW.